Temple or Marketplace?

 Purge what does not belong in the temple

 The scriptures do not say anyone invited Jesus into the temple to drive out the traders; it was His Father's house.
-He came in, saw what did not belong in the temple, made a whip, and drove them and their merchandise out of the temple.
+He did not need an invitation or authorization.
+Claiming His authority as the Son, He entered, saw the commerce defiling the sanctuary, made a whip, and drove out the merchants and their goods, restoring the temple to its true purpose: a house of worship.

-If you are truly God’s temple, the Holy Spirit does not need your permission to come in and purge His temple.
+Likewise, if you are truly God’s temple, you are not your own.
+The Holy Spirit needs no permission to come in and purge His temple.
 He is going to make a whip and drive out sin from His temple.
-He will say to you, “Take these things away; do not make my Father's house a house of trade.”
+He will say to you, “Get these things out of here!
+Stop turning my Father’s house into a marketplace!”

-We should pray God to make us worthy temples.
-I am the temple of the Holy Spirit.
-I am a living stone building up a spiritual house for God.
+May we repent of all other business taking place in God’s temple that is not about Him.
+We should ask God to make us worthy temples.
+You are the temple of the Holy Spirit.
+You are a living stone building up the temple for God.

 Amen.